 Other blood tests.
 For example, your child may need bilirubin or other liver tests, folate and B-12 blood tests, and iron tests.

-A bone marrow aspiration, biopsy, or both may be done to look at the number, size, and maturity of blood cells andabnormal cells.
+Rarely, a bone marrow aspiration, biopsy, or both may be done to look at the number, size, and maturity of blood cells and abnormal cells.

 How is megaloblastic anemia treated in a child?